 Frailty and vitamin E means looking for whole grains, seeds and nuts.
 It is also found in many coloured foods like sweet potatoes, our greens and avocados too.

-Taking a supplement of only alpha-tocopherol means there will be a deficiency of the other seven isomers; we need to get them naturally from our food.
+Taking a supplement of only alpha-tocopherol means there will be a deficiency of the other seven isomers; rather get them naturally from our food.
+Then you are far more likely to get all eight and greatly improve your chance of not experiencing frailty far too soon.

 For I determined not to teach anything among you, save Jesus Christ, and him crucified.